dlp3d-ai/audio2face/README.md

 - `weights/`: A folder for storing ONNX model files.
 - `weights/unitalker_v0.4.0_base.onnx`: The main ONNX model file for audio-to-face conversion.
-- The `weights` directory contains the pre-trained model required for inference.

 ## Quick Start